 Staff numbers

 It is important that the DA has sufficient staff to carry out inspection of crops and tubers and to complete other administrative tasks.
 In temperate climates the seasonal nature of the seed potato season condenses the field inspection work into a relatively short season (2-4 months).
 In other regions the seed potato season may extend across a longer season.
 The seasonal nature of this work can make it difficult to manage staff numbers as some times of the year are very busy and at other times there is little or no work to be done.
 It is useful for the DA to estimate the number of inspectors needed to inspect all of the crops (at least twice per crop) during the growing season.
+Time required for inspections depends on the size of the crop and distance between crops.
 Generally an inspector can cover XXha/crops in a day.

 Tuber inspections can be carried out over a longer period, but again crop practices and climate may dictate the period available for tuber inspections.
-For example in very cold climates it may be necessary to harvest soon after haulm destruction.
+For example, in very cold climates it may be necessary to harvest soon after haulm destruction.
 Again it is useful for the DA to estimate the number of inspectors needed based on an average number of tuber inspections per day.
-Generally an inspector can inspect X samples per day.
+Generally an inspection takes about one hour .

 Training and competency